-Standard Model RA/RAD 150 and 250 used-oil-fired heaters are designed for use from sea level up to elevations of 3,000 ft.
-Without proper modifications severe overheating of the combustion chamber and heat exchanger will occur if installed above 3,000 ft.
+Standard Model RA/RAD 350 and 500 used oil heaters are designed for use from sea level up to elevations of 3,000 ft (914M).
+Without proper modifications severe overheating of the combustion chamber and heat exchanger will occur if installed above 3,000 ft (914M).
 Also, the onboard air compressor will not deliver the correct amount of atomizing air to the fuel nozzle, resulting in poor combustion.
-Factory-built high altitude heaters are identified with the suffix "H" (i.e. RA-250-H).
+Models RA/RAD350 are available as factory-built high altitude heaters, identified with the suffix "H" (i.e. RA-350-H).
+Models RA/RAD500 are not available for elevations above 3000 ft (914M).

-WARNING: Standard model used oil units installed above 3,000 ft (914M) elevation will overheat, damaging the heat exchanger assembly.
-Use of standard model heater above 5,000 ft (1514M) elevation may result in incomplete combustion and formation of carbon monoxide (CO).
-Elevations above 3,000 ft (914M) elevation require installation of a heater that is either factory-built or field converted for use at high elevation.
+WARNING: Standard model used-oil-fired units installed above 3,000 ft (914M) elevation will overheat, damaging the heat exchanger assembly.
+Use of standard model heater above 5,000 ft (1514M) may result in incomplete combustion and formation of carbon monoxide (CO).
+Elevations above 3,000 ft (914M) require installation of a heater that is either factory-built or field converted for use at high elevation.
 Failure to comply can result in severe personal injury or death and/or property damage and will void the warranty.